Skip to main content

 Update the stable branch

-In this Git repo:
+In this Git repository:

-• select the xpack branch
+• Select the xpack branch

-• push the xpack branch to GitHub
+• Push the xpack branch to GitHub

-• checkout the xpack-development branch
+• Check out the xpack-development branch

 note